Magicianred/Angularization/README.md

 Let's put this in perspective: at the time of writing this sub-section of Angularization (February 15, 2021), Node.js was initially released 11+ years ago (May 27, 2009) [[1]](https://github.com/nodejs/node-v0.x-archive/tags?after=v0.0.4) — soon to be *12 years ago*.
 Since that time, there's been ***500+ versions released for Node.js*** [[2]](https://nodejs.org/dist/).
 <br>
 <br>
-Therefore, invest some time into researching and using a reliable type of NVM, since at some point — if not now or in the past — you'll most likely need it as Node.js development progresses ever-so rapidly.
+Therefore, invest some time into researching and using a reliable type of NVM, since at some point — if not now or in the past — you'll most likely need it as Node.js development progresses.
 <br>
 <br>
 **I'll be using NVM-Windows, but you can check the ["NVM Alternatives"](#nvm-alternatives) sub-section for other popular NVM project.**